joshgoebel/keyszer/README.md

 })
 ```

 If you don't create a default (non-conditional) modmap a blank one is created for you.
-For `modmap` sides of the pairing will be `Key` literals (not combos).
+For `modmap` both sides of the pairing will be `Key` literals (not combos).

 ### `multipurpose_modmap(name, mappings)`